jackryan135/beauty-vault/PRODUCTION_CHECKLIST.md

 - ✅ Verified all dependencies are properly listed in package.json

 #### GitHub Actions TypeScript Issues (FIXED ✅)
-**Issue**: "This is not the tsc command you are looking for" or "tsc: not found" **Solution**:
+**Issue**: "This is not the tsc command you are looking for" or "npx canceled due to missing packages" **Solution**:
-- ✅ Updated `package.json` script to use `npx --no-install tsc --noEmit`
+- ✅ Updated `package.json` script to use `node node_modules/typescript/bin/tsc --noEmit`
 - ✅ Updated GitHub Actions workflow to use `npm run type-check`
 - ✅ Fixed build verification script to use npm scripts
 - ✅ Ensured TypeScript is properly installed as devDependency
-- ✅ Used `--no-install` flag to prevent npx from installing global packages
+- ✅ Used direct node execution to avoid npx package resolution issues

 #### Database Connection Failed
 - Check `POSTGRES_URL` format